jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 arguments, particularly if some are optional.
-This avoids having to pad unprovided optional arguments in the middle of the list with null values and, because the purpose of the values is apparent from the callee, also an anti-pattern where a callsite can only be understood after careful attention to the position of the arguments.
+This avoids having to pad unprovided optional arguments in the middle of the list with null values and, because the purpose of the values is apparent from the callee, also an anti-pattern where a callsite can only be understood after counting the position of the arguments.

 Taking on this style and extending to cover events for progressive parsing, we get the following Oboe public API: